Theodore Gegoux

 Saturday we were shown several fine portraits recently painted in oil by Prof. Gegoux for the adornment of Joe Spratt Post's headquarters.
 The pictures are on canvass 3x4 feet in size and are correct portraits of Generals Meade, Burnside, McClellan and Hancock, all in military uniform and as they appeared during the rebellion.

-They are fine specimens of Prof. Gegoux's skill, that of General Meade being as near perfection as a likeness can be it almost seems capable of speaking so life, like is the expression and color.
+They are fine specimens of Prof. Gegoux's skill, that of General Meade being as near perfection as a likeness can be it almost seems capable of speaking so life-like is the expression and color.
 These pictures together with the Post's large portrait of General Garfield and the mammoth painting 6x8 feet, of General Grant, which is without doubt the finest portrait of the great warrior in existence, and which was first shown at the Memorial services held in the armory, make a rare collection and one of which the Post can well be proud.
 G. A. R. Hall, as now furnished and decorated posses many interesting features for the visitor.

 Maps of various localities where great battles wore fought, and from the commander's mallet and the balloting box up to the largest piece of furniture in the hall there is no end of ingenuity displayed to produce designs embematical of war.
 The government is at present compiling an official record of all orders issued during the rebellien in both armies.
 The work will fill fifty large volumes, and as fast as issued are placed on file in the Post's library.
 No one can visit their attractive head quarters and blame any man for boasting of the title of "an old soldier."